 Even after getting the additional tax benefit of Rs 50000 over and above section 80C investments, National Pension Scheme (NPS) investments have not kicked off as expected.
 But it has surely succeeded in gaining people’s attention.
-Investors are still confused on the structure of the product.
-One among many reasons for this is the confusion among investors over NPS withdrawal rules at the time of maturity or prematurely.
+Investors are still confused about the structure of the product.
+One of many reasons for this is the confusion among investors over NPS withdrawal rules at the time of maturity or prematurely.

 Recently PFRDA came up with a notification in this regard with the title, “Pension fund regulatory and development authority (exits and withdrawals under the national pension system) Regulations 2015.
 This notification explains national pension scheme withdrawal rules.
 Through this regulation, PFRDA has also announced some provisions on Premature withdrawal of NPS.
-Premature withdrawal provisions was not there in the first version of national pension scheme
+Premature withdrawal provisions were not there in the first version of national pension scheme

 Before moving ahead to understand national pension scheme withdrawal rules in detail, let me first brief you on what NPS is all about.
 You may also go through my detailed article written on this.

 National pension scheme or New pension scheme is a contributory pension scheme, where monthly pension at the time of retirement will be determined by the quantum of corpus generated under the pension account.

 In this, the account holder contributes every year and his funds get invested in the investment portfolio of his choice (there are 7 fund managers to choose from).
 At retirement, the account holder has to compulsorily buy a pension from the part of accumulated corpus.
 (Read: How to open eNPS account online?)